bnnyng/garden/content/Intrinsically motivated reinforcement learning.md

 2023-12-29

-- This seems to be the opposite problem of [[Embodied cognition|embodiment]] in ML; the former is about putting the computation “inside” the agent, the latter is about extending cognition beyond the individual.
+- This seems to be the opposite problem of [[4E (embodied, embedded, extended, and enactive) cognition|embodiment]] in ML; the former is about putting the computation “inside” the agent, the latter is about extending cognition beyond the individual.